opensciencegrid/gracc-osg-reports/doc/developer-notes.md

 ```
 python setup.py sdist
 ```
-If you want to simply  write reports on top of gracc_reporting, you can take the tarball created in the _dist_ directory, move it where you need, untar it, and run
+You can then unwind the tarball created in the _dist_ directory wherever you want to deploy this, and run
 ```
 python setup.py install
 ```
-or simply run the last two commands in order to install the gracc-reporting package in place.
+Make sure _gracc-reporting_ is installed before you try to install _gracc-osg-reports_.

 For an OSG installation, for which we use a docker container to build reports on, navigate to _packaging/_ and run _create_docker_image.sh_.
 Keep in mind that you must have write access to the Open